kinseydurhamgrace/messenger-api/README.md

 * Authentication: This would 100% be necessary in production.
 * Security Concerns: Ensure ways to prevent SQL injection and other security concerns.
 * Adding more fun features and spending more time on this!
+* Better validations: Currently, there are holes in the validations.
+The message length is not validated and it should be.